 Artist Jane McAdam Freud presents a large scale sculpture portraying her father Lucian Freud.

-It will be exhibited for the first time in the Freud Museum – once home to her great grandfather, Sigmund Freud.
-Jane spent many hours with her father in the months before his death in July 2011 making sketches for this new work.
-It will be shown at the museum alongside other smaller scale work and preparatory sketches.
+The work was exhibited for the first time in the Freud Museum – once home to her great grandfather, Sigmund Freud.
+Jane spent many hours with her father in the months before his death in July 2011 making sketches for this new work. the resultant work was shown at the museum alongside other smaller scale work and preparatory sketches.

 Although a great inspiration to her and a regular presence in her childhood, Lucian Freud became only an occasional figure in his daughter’s life as she grew up; when Jane was eight years old, father and daughter lost contact, only to reconnect when Jane was 31.
 By then she was respected artist herself, having established a reputation as a sculptor under the name of Jane McAdam.
 When they met again, Jane says:

 At that time I saw my father regularly and, over about six months, we made sculpture.
 While we sat for each other, modelling in wax, we chatted a lot and he taught me about light – to work from natural daylight or electric light, but not both at the same time.
 He taught me what it meant to really concentrate.
 He looked with every inch of his body, his muscles, and nerves, his whole being.
 We darted around each other looking at the forms; it was exhausting and demanding – but also enlivening and inspiring.